NATO bombing of Novi Sad: Impact on civilians

-The civilians of Novi Sad were greatly affected by the bombing of their city.
-The city's oil refinery was bombarded daily, causing severe pollution and widespread ecological damage.

-Direct impact

 The bombing caused civilian deaths and injuries.
-Those who were not directly physically harmed suffer from consequences for their physical health caused by ecological damage as well as permanent consequences for psychological health caused by almost 3 months of trauma and fear.
-Due to the NATO attacks, many in Novi Sad were left jobless.
+Those who were not directly physically harmed suffer from consequences for their physical health caused by ecological damage as well as consequences for psychological health caused by almost three months of trauma and fear.
+Due to the NATO attacks, many in Novi Sad were left unemployed.

-Notably, NATO were accused of failing to give "effective advance warning" of attacks which may affect civilians, as required by Protocol I. One such attack where NATO was accused of this was the bombing of the Ministry of Education in Novi Sad, premises which administered social welfare programmes.
+Notably, NATO was accused of failing to give "effective advance warning" of attacks which may affect civilians, as required by Protocol I. One such attack where NATO was accused of this was the bombing of the Ministry of Education in Novi Sad, premises which administered social welfare programmes.

 Impact on infrastructure

-The NATO bombing left the city without any of its three Danube bridges, communications, water, and electricity, which severely impaired the day to day living of the residents of Novi Sad.
-All three bridges have been rebuilt as of 2018 Žeželj Bridge.
+The NATO bombing left Novi Sad without any of its three Danube bridges, communications, water, and electricity, which severely impaired the day to day living of the residents of the city.
+Water services were restored only after two years, partially due to funding from Britain, one of the countries which bombed targets in the city in 1999.
+All three bridges have been rebuilt as of 2018 with the completion of Žeželj Bridge.

-Water supplies (including drinking water) for parts of the city were cut off as a result of the bombing.
-One attack cut off water supplies to 40,000 people in Petrovaradin, and severely disrupted water supplies to 300,000 people in Novi Sad.
-Services were restored only after two years, partially due to funding from Britain, one of the countries which bombed targets in the city in 1999.